MPthy, BPE, Biometric Dry Needling, Manual Therapy, Paedeatrics

 Trevor completed his Bachelor of Physical Education in 2010 from the University of Alberta, followed by his Master of Physiotherapy from the University of Queensland in Brisbane, Australia, in 2013.
-Trevor has a diverse experience in Physiotherapy, initially working in private sport injury practices for many years but then transitioning on to the Stoney Nakoda First Nation where he gained a great deal of experience in trauma-informed practice.
-More recently Trevor has been working in the pediatric world, helping children with disabilities overcome and improve their physical function.
-Being Australian trained means that Trevor has a strong background in manual therapy and he has taken many professional development courses including Dry Needling and Concussion management.
+Trevor has a diverse experience in Physiotherapy, initially working in private sports injury practices for many years but then transitioning on to the Stoney Nakoda First Nation, where he gained a great deal of experience in a trauma-informed approach.
+Most recently, Trevor has worked in the pediatric world, helping children with disabilities overcome and improve their physical function.
+Being Australian-trained means that Trevor has a strong background in manual therapy and has taken many professional development courses, including Dry Needling and Concussion management.
 He is excited to work at Sunshine Physiotherapy and looks forward to a broad array of clients he can assist with his expertise and experience!